The Best Cannabis Grow Lights for Your Home Grow

 Light intensity, measured in lumens, also plays a significant role in the size and strength of your harvests.
 Generally speaking, the more light provided to your plants, the better.

-If you buy lights specifically designed to grow cannabis – and if you have enough (and the right set-up) – they should provide enough light intensity for healthy growth.
+If you buy lights specifically designed to grow cannabis – and if you have enough (and the proper set-up) – they should provide enough light intensity for healthy growth.

-If your grow lights aren't intense enough, or if they’re placed too far away from your plants, the growth cycle will suffer.
+The growth cycle will suffer if your grow lights aren't intense enough or placed too far away from your plants.
 The ideal distance ultimately depends on the strength of the grow lights.
 We provide a table at the end of this article to help you plan your space.

 4. Photoperiod

-Finally, the photoperiod, or the time of day a plant receives light, will play a role in your marijuana harvests.
+Finally, the photoperiod, or the time of day a plant receives light, will play a role in your cannabis harvests.

 In a nutshell, lengthening or shortening your plants' photoperiod (a concept light deprivation growers are familiar with) will significantly affect how long the plant stays in the vegetative phase and when it begins to flower.

-Generally speaking, a cannabis plant will kick off the flowering stage if the photoperiods are shorter (approximately 12 hours per day).
-On the flip side, flowering will be delayed when photoperiods are longer (approximately 18 hours per day).
+Generally speaking, a cannabis plant will initiate the flowering stage if the photoperiods are shorter (approximately 12 hours per day).
+On the other hand, flowering will be delayed when photoperiods are longer (approximately 18 hours per day).

-Achieving the right photoperiod for an indoor grow is as easy as turning your grow lights on or off as necessary (and a timer makes this even easier).
+Achieving the proper photoperiod for an indoor grow is as easy as turning your grow lights on or off as necessary (and a timer makes this even more manageable).

 Recommended Cannabis Grow Lights